Uchen script: Key influences

 Written language and written scripts in general can be said to have their roots in texts written in what is now called the Middle East, which encompasses parts of Western Asia.
 One such written language that emerged from West Asia is Sumerian Cuneiform, the earliest documented writing system, which has been dated by historians to be from the Bronze Age. it is stylistically basic, using simple lines to create semi-realistic images to record language, such as depictions of animals.
 This use of lines eventually developed away from realistic drawings into symbols and alphabets that utilized a more abstract use of lines to represent meanings.
 Thus, Sumerian Cuneiform was the basis in which written language developed, and it influenced the Uchen script in its use of lines and abstract shapes that can be deciphered into words.

-Some of the proceeding earliest written scripts developed some time after Sumerian cuneiform are scripts attributed to Chinese languages such as Cantonese.
-These scripts have been recorded on stone and marble and are written in early Cantonese, and other Chinese languages.
+Some of the proceeding earliest written scripts developed some time after Sumerian cuneiform are scripts attributed to Old Chinese.
+These scripts have been recorded on stone and marble and are written in Old Chinese.
 These scripts were less pictographic and more abstract in their depiction of the languages through letters and lines.
-Cantonese writing was used to record poetry and important historical events.
+Old Chinese writing was used to record poetry and important historical events.
 Uchen mirrors this use of alphabet in similarly being a tool for recording culturally significant stories poems and events, whilst using less pictographic letters.